-3.6.1 Emergency Response Coverage
+3.6.1 Emergency Response Coverage:

 The Y-12 Fire Department is the emergency response provider for the UPF Project.
-The group is trained and qualified to respond to all types of emergency situations, including the use of respirators for various conditions including an IDLH atmosphere.
-(Refer to ICD-PM-801768-A011, Appendix N).
+The group is trained and qualified to respond to all types of emergency situations, including the use of respirators for various conditions including and IDLH atmosphere.
+(See ICD-PM-801768-A011, Appendix N).